radxtools/collageradiomics/README.md

 _TODO: Jupyter screenshot.__

 ### Core
+This is the most straightforward way to start playing with the code.
+And it does not require the `git` commands that the **Jupyter** examples require.
+This is simply a pre-built container

 1. Pull the latest **Docker** image:
 * _Linux_: `sudo docker pull ccipd/collageradiomics-pip:latest`
 * _Windows_: `docker pull ccipd/collageradiomics-pip:latest`